cloudnative-pg/cloudnative-pg/docs/src/cluster_conf.md

 You can find a complete example using projected volume template to mount Secret and Configmap in the [cluster-example-projected-volume.yaml](samples/cluster-example-projected-volume.yaml) deployment manifest.

+## scratch-data Volume

+An ephemeral volume used for temporary storage.
+An upper bound on the size can be configured via the `spec.ephemeralVolumesSizeLimit.temporaryData` field in the cluster spec.
+This volume exists on the node's filesystem and is ephemeral, meaning that it will not persist across pod restarts.

+## shm Volume

+This volume is used as shared memory space for Postgres, also an ephemeral type but stored in-memory.
+An upper bound on the size can be configured via the `spec.ephemeralVolumesSizeLimit.shm` field in the cluster spec.

+## superuser-secret Volume

+Created if the `spec.enableSuperuserAccess` field is set to true.
+This volume mounts a Kubernetes Secret that contains superuser credentials for the Postgres database.

+## app-secret Volume

+Created when application database creation is enabled through various methods.
+This volume mounts a Kubernetes Secret that contains credentials for the application database.

 ## Environment variables

 Some system behavior can be customized using environment variables.
 One example is